The World's First

 (Psychiatrist / Psychoanalyst / Neuroscientist)

-Social withdrawal (hikikomori) is a phenomenon in which a person stays at home for more than six months at a time and avoids social participation such as through work or school.
-According to a Cabinet Office survey, more than 1.4 million Japanese currently practice hikikomori.
-This is not only a youth phenomenon but also a long-term phenomenon, compounded by the social problem of an aging society, what is referred to as the “8050 problem.”
-Hikikomori causes serious problems in such areas as school attendance, employment, medical care, and welfare, and is an urgent national issue.
+Social withdrawal (hikikomori) is a phenomenon in which a person stays at home for more than six months at a time and avoids social participation, such as through work or school.
+According to a Cabinet Office survey in 2022, more than 1.4 million Japanese are estimated to be hikikomori.
+This is not only a youth phenomenon but also a long-term issue, compounded by the social problem of an aging society, referred to as the “8050 problem.”
+Hikikomori causes serious problems in areas such as school attendance, employment, medical care, and welfare, and is an urgent national issue.

 In the past, hikikomori was thought to be a social phenomenon peculiar to Japan.
-However, domestic and international research, including by our laboratory, has revealed reports of people living in hikikomori situations in such countries as South Korea, Spain, France, Italy, the United States, and Brazil.
+However, domestic and international research, including studies conducted by our laboratory, has revealed reports of people living in hikikomori situations in countries such as South Korea, Spain, France, Italy, the United States, and Brazil.
 The American Psychiatric Association (APA) published the DSM-5 TR in 2022.
-Memorably, it is the first time that the DSM has introduced hikikomori, in which our lab research results were included.
+Notably, this is the first time that the DSM has introduced hikikomori, and our lab's research results were included.
 Hikikomori is already becoming the new global mental health problem of the 21st century.
 The global increase in hikikomori has been attributed to the acceleration of the Internet society and the impact of the COVID-19 crisis.
-On the other hand, as working from home and online learning become the new normal, we have entered an era in which it is necessary to search for a “way of life called hikikomori” that is not pathological.
+On the other hand, as working from home and online learning become the new normal in the post-pandemic era, we have entered an era in which it is necessary to search for a “happy hikikomori life” that is not pathological.